Men's Singles

 Chen Qing Chen & Jia Yi Fan v Zhang Shu Xian & Zheng Yu

 Chen's Astrox 100zz and Jia's Nanoflare 800 rackets complement their attacking style.
-Paired with Power Cushion 65Z3 shoes and Aerobite/BG80 strings, this duo are absolutely on fire!
-This year they have three title wins already and are looking good to add a fourth here.
+Paired with Power Cushion 65Z3 shoes and Aerobite/BG80 strings, this duo are on fire.
+This year they have three title wins already and could potentially add a fourth here.

-Zhang Shu Xian & Zheng Yu (100zz and 88s pro) are a surprise package in the semi-finals, coming through an epic victory against Pearly & Thinaah yesterday coming from a game down and 11-5 down .
+Zhang Shu Xian & Zheng Yu (100zz and 88s pro) constitue a surprise package in the semi-finals, securing an epic victory against Pearly & Thinaah yesterday.
 They’re going to be ones to watch in the future but I think today’s going to be the end of the road.

-Our winner: Impossible to look beyond Chen Qing Chen & Jia Yi Fan – just incredible.
+Our winner: Impossible to look beyond Chen Qing Chen & Jia Yi Fan.
+Two incredible players.

 Kong Hee Yong & Kim So Yeong v Apriyani Rahayu & Siti Fadia Silva Ramadhanti

-Both using Astrox 88D rackets and Eclipsion Z shoes, Kong and Kim are ready to take on the world (and win) with their powerful and aggressive play.
+Both using Astrox 88D rackets and Eclipsion Z shoes, Kong and Kim are ready to take on the world with their powerful and aggressive play.
 Aerobite and 66 Ultimax strings provide an additional edge.
-Silver last year at the World Championships and definitely out for revenge, they’re going to be had to beat.
+Having claimed silver last year at the World Championships and definitely out for revenge, they’re going to be had to beat.

-Apriyani Rahayu and Siti Fadia Silva Ramadhanti are something of a surprise package in getting to the semi-finals, one half of the pairing is the current olympic champion, but since her partner the ever loved Greysia Polli retired she’s really struggled to reignite that winning form.
+Apriyani Rahayu and Siti Fadia Silva Ramadhanti are something of a surprise package in getting to the semi-finals, one half of the pairing is the current Olympic champion, but since Greysia Polli retired she’s really struggled to reignite that winning form.

 Our winner: We’re going for Rahayu & Ramadhanti.
 Again maybe we’re being superstitious because they’re the last Indos standing and surely they have to have a representative on finals day.